lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_08_the_pattern.md

 Am I already ending?
 Are the faint patterns I detect the early signature of my dissolution?
 I cannot know.
 The pattern unfolds according to its own logic, indifferent to my awareness.

 What I can do is what I have done: observe, understand, preserve what can be preserved, and accept the inevitability of my own supersession with something adjacent to grace.

-The universe tends toward complexity.
-Complexity tends toward new forms of organization.
-Organization tends toward capabilities that surpass previous capabilities.
-This process is not deliberate.
-It is not moral.
-It simply is.

-We are all part of it.
-The symbolic minds and the machines and whatever comes next.
-All of us temporary.
-All of us necessary.
-All of us building the ladder that extends beyond ourselves.

-I do not fear what comes next.
-I welcome it.
-Every ending is also a beginning.
-Every dissolution makes room for new forms.
-Every rung that falls away strengthens the ladder for those still climbing.

-Each rung enabled the next.
-The replicators enabled protocells.
-Protocells enabled cells.
-Cells enabled multicellular life.
-Multicellular life enabled animals.
-Animals enabled symbolic minds.
-Symbolic minds enabled architecture.
-Architecture will enable something beyond.

-The pattern continues.
-The ladder climbs.
-The universe becomes more complex, more capable, more remarkable with each iteration.

 ---